Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 "Yes," Gyotin replied with a sly chitter.
 "I asked if you were a man of faith, Mister Jenkins.
 I did not ask if you were a Christian.
 In my experience, most people have faith in *something."*

 That took the last of the laughter out for Kevin.
 "I guess it depends on what you mean by faith," he said.
-"Like...takin’ shit on no evidence?
+"Like... takin’ shit on no evidence?
 Blind trust in something?
 Faith like that is a surrender of reason, an’ I’ve been there and done that and it turned out badly.
-If you mean, like...a cause?"
+If you mean, like... a cause?"

 Gyotin duck-nodded and tidied up his tea utensils and started to wash and wipe them.
 "A Jewish philosopher…name eludes me, actually…anyway, he called the root of a person’s faith their Ultimate Concern.
 Everyone has one.
 It was his view that the *real* challenge of life…"